meshy/django-schema-graph/README.md

 Browse to `/schema/` (assuming that's where you put it in your URLs).

+You can control access to this page using the `SCHEMA_GRAPH_VISIBLE` setting, or by subclassing `schema_graph.views.Schema` and overriding `access_permitted`.
-Note: `DEBUG` mode is required, on the assumption that you don't want to leak sensitive information about your website outside of local development.
+By default the page is only visible when `DEBUG` is `True`, because we assume that you don't want to leak sensitive information about your website outside of local development.

 ## Support